 Now that you know the basics, let’s walk you through the steps to get a vanity phone number.

-First, you’ll need to select your vanity business number provider.
+First, you’ll need to select your vanity phone number provider.

 To ensure you’re working with a quality, trusted carrier, never do business with any toll offering to sell you an existing vanity number.
 Attempting to buy or sell existing vanity numbers is called “number brokering,” and is prohibited by the FCC.